keboola/kds-team.processor-data-anonymization/README.md

 =============
 - method : method of anonymization (possible : "MD5", "SHA")
 - tables_to_encrypt : dictionary of tables and their columns to encrypt, eg. {"table_name.csv" : ["column_1_in_table_name.csv",column_2_in_table_name.csv"]}
+- Salt (#salt) : Salt to be added to the column before hashing

 Sample Configuration
 =============